tuankhoin/server-system-learning/README.md

-# (Updating) Server manipulation basics for beginners: virtual machine, ssh connection and Ansible
+# Server manipulation basics for beginners: virtual machine, ssh connection and Ansible

 ## To begin...